 To understand the far-reaching functionality of this site, let’s explore a start-to-finish training scenario for a trainer who owns their own business:

-During the initial assessment session, the trainer uses My PTHub’s built-in Assessment Test program to measure and record clients’ current fitness level.
+During the initial assessment session, the trainer uses My PTHub’s built-in Assessment Test program to measure and record clients’ fitness levels.

-Trainer then adds clients’ measurements, weight/height, age, and goals and interests to a new client profile.
+Trainer then adds clients’ measurements, weight/height, age, goals, and interests to a new client profile.

-In the second session, the trainer asks the client to download the My PTHub app and fill out the necessary forms.
+In the second session, the trainer asks the client to download the My PTHub app and complete the necessary forms.

-The trainer takes the client through the first workout, tweaking it as they go based on client feedback.
+The trainer twists the client through the first workout based on client feedback.

-At the end of the session, the trainer sells the plans (which the software allowed him to turn into packages) to the client, accepting payment via Stripe.
+At the end of the session, the trainer sells the plans (which the software allows him to turn into packages) to the client, accepting payment via Stripe.

 They use the calendar function in the app to schedule the next in-person session and assign workout and nutrition tasks in the interim.

-Whether you’re interested in that level of integration or not is beside the point – I’m genuinely impressed at the number of features My PTHub offers for the price.
+Whether you’re interested in that level of integration is beside the point – I’m genuinely impressed at the number of features My PTHub offers for the price.

 Here’s What I Disliked

-Without mincing words, I wish I could score them 100%, but there are some areas that are still a work in progress.
+Without mincing words, I wish I could score them 100%, but some areas are still a work in progress.

-While My PTHub is giving trainers a lot to work with, and is clearly trying to keep up with market trends like online training and nutrition coaching, I do think the software needs some improvements.
+While My PTHub is giving trainers a lot to work with and trying to keep up with market trends like online training and nutrition coaching, I think the software needs some improvements.

-It’s definitely worth using, but keep the following caveats in mind:
+It’s worth using, but keep the following caveats in mind:

-While options are great, one would hope that this many buttons could be streamlined and consolidated at least slightly for ease-of-use.
+While options are great, one would hope this many buttons could be streamlined and consolidated at least slightly for ease of use.

-There are so many different features – and so many different ways you could conceivably use the software – that users could begin to suffer from decision fatigue and confusion fairly quickly.
+There are so many different features and ways you could conceivably use the software that users could begin to suffer from decision fatigue and confusion fairly quickly.

-This is less of a concern for trainers (who are probably keenly aware of what functions they need) and more so for clients, who often feel overwhelmed and stressed already.
+This is less of a concern for trainers (who are probably keenly aware of what functions they need) and more so for clients, who often feel overwhelmed and stressed.

-It’s hard to tell who exactly My PTHub’s target market is – business owners, nutrition aficionados, trainers who are employees at commercial gyms, or online trainers?
+It’s hard to tell who exactly My PTHub’s target market is – business owners, nutrition specialists, trainers who are employees at commercial gyms, or online trainers.

-The answer is conceivably everyone, which makes the software more challenging to use if you don’t need certain capabilities.
+The answer is conceivably everyone, making the software more challenging if you don’t need certain capabilities.